cmsca/datascience_public/README.md

 * Location: South County Regional Library
 * Address: 5801 Rea Rd, Charlotte, NC 28277

 Welcome to the CMSCA Data Science Student Project!
-This project is open to any youth, regardless of prior programming experience.
+This project is open to any youth, regardless of prior programming experience!

 We will meet ~1x per month to explore and learn new data science concepts.
 The classes herein are structured so each class will be useful in and of itself.
 For participants who join all the sessions, we'll tie everything together at the end by using everything we've learned to build a [network graph](https://vizartpandey.com/how-to-plot-a-network-graph-with-tableau/) of a chess player and the results of their prior matches.